markj0hnst0n/fauxdjsmilestoneproj1/README.md

 Amended this on index.html, dates.html and contact.html also as all social media links included target=“_blank”

+#### Links to lighthouse testing docs:

+NB: Speed Testing information on Lighthouse seemed to be variable as it could change depending on time of day.

 ## W3C HTML and CSS validators – to test for any Errors in the code

 After commit 27 w3c html code checker returned errors for css being used inline to style width for embedded soundcloud and spotify code on audio.html.  fixed this by using a bespoke class and ameding style.css with the relevant code.